sycamore-rs/sycamore/docs/next/basics/view.md

 ## Interpolation

-Templates can contain interpolated values.
+Views can contain interpolated values.
 Anything that implements `std::fmt::Display` will automatically be inserted as text into the DOM tree.
 For example:

 ```rust